-Livingstone announced the expansion of its team today with the addition of Associate Remington Zience and Analyst David Bergal.
-Zience and Bergal will support the efforts of the special situations team, notably partner and team lead Joe Greenwood.
-Their primary responsibilities will include financial analysis and valuation, deal execution, due diligence management, and industry/company research.
+Livingstone announced the expansion of its team today with the addition of Analyst David Bergal.
+Bergal will support the efforts of the special situations team, notably partner and team lead Joe Greenwood.
+His primary responsibilities will include financial analysis and valuation, deal execution, due diligence management, and industry/company research.

 Prior to joining Livingstone Partners, Bergal was an investment banking analyst at Ravinia Capital.
 He began his career at KPMG Israel on the transaction services team, where he supported the preparation of financial due diligence reports for buy-side private equity clients.

-The firm also extends a congratulatory hand in recognition of the promotions of several outstanding bankers: Rob Tymowski to Managing Director; Colin Campbell and Mark Carl to Director; Josh Kroll, Marisa Ramirez, and Eric Suh to Associate Director; and John Scantling to Associate.
+The firm also extends a congratulatory hand in recognition of the promotions of several outstanding bankers: Rob Tymowski to Managing Director; Colin Campbell and Mark Carl to Director; Josh Kroll, Marisa Ramirez, and Eric Suh to Associate Director.